-> Have a fun science birthday by doing a few cool science experiments for the kids to watch.
+Have a fun science birthday by doing a few cool science experiments for the kids to watch.
 Pick ones that are quick and have a big bang.
-Then set them up right in front of your computer so all the kids can see on Zoom.
+Then set the experiment right in front of your computer so all the kids can see it on Zoom.

-> An example would be to make an exploding Volcano.
+An example would be to make an exploding Volcano.
 They’re really easy to make and super cool to watch.
 Find out how to make a Volcano in 3 easy steps at home.

 Rain Clouds in a Jar is another quick and fun experiment.
 All you need is water, shaving cream, and food dye.
 Use all different color food dyes to make a bigger impact on the video.

 Get more easy at-home science experiment ideas from Happy Mom Hacks Pinterest page.

 Set up 10-15 minute Zoom Calls with a small group of friends or family several times throughout the day to celebrate your child’s birthday.

 A big Zoom group can be overwhelming and hard for the kids to talk so smaller groups, especially with younger children, will be easier.